Your claim could be worth...

 Everything we do at Watermans is about getting you the resolution you need

-A hit-and-run accident is when a vehicle hits an object or person, but the driver leaves the scene without stopping to exchange details or offer assistance.
+A hit-and-run accident is when a driver hits an object, vehicle or person without stopping.
+This includes failing to exchange details or offer assistance.

 This is a criminal offence, regardless of whether it involves another person.
-If it does involve a victim, that victim may be eligible to make a hit-and-run injury claim.
-Many victims worry they can’t claim if they didn’t get any identifying details of the driver or vehicle.
+Many victims assume they can’t claim without identifying the driver or vehicle.
+That isn’t always the case.

-Thanks to the Motor Insurers Bureau (MIB) and Untraced Drivers Agreement, those injured by uninsured or untraceable drivers can still pursue legal action.
-We’ll help you claim compensation for the injury or damage caused.
+Thanks to the Motor Insurers’ Bureau (MIB) and the Untraced Drivers Agreement, victims injured by uninsured or untraceable drivers can still pursue legal action.

 Making a Claim

-Prompt legal advice and action are essential, especially if the accident occurred within the last three years.
+Seeking prompt legal advice from a hit-and-run solicitor can make a real difference, especially if the accident happened within the last three years.

 The claims process typically involves: